 The ‘Outsole’ is the bottom and sides of the shoe: every surface that contacts the ground during normal wear.
 Obviously, for matters of performance, safety, and comfort, the material and construction of the outsole is critical when considering the best water shoes.

 The Vibram TC5+ is molded into a systematic series of ridges and valleys known as ‘Lugs’.
 As with the tread on tires, the deeper the valley between these ridges, the greater the potential for friction.
 In other words, the stronger the grip on surfaces such as muddy trails and slippery rocks.
-The Merrell All Out Blaze Sieve has lugs of up to 5mm deep for some serious traction.
+The has lugs of up to 5mm deep for some serious traction.
 The lugs on the tread of the Merrell are also hollow, a feature that keeps the weight of the shoe down.

 In the case of outdoor gear, this can be doubly important.
 Depending on the nature of your excursion, you may be wearing the shoe during part of the route and packing it at other times.
 A difference of ½ pound can really add up over a 5-day trek!